gwaredd/YamlDataAsset/README.md

 ### Compound Keys

 A `TMap` with a compound key type (a struct as a key, e.g. `TMap<FMyCustomKey,FString>`) is not supported.
-Whilst this is allowed in Unreal, JSON (and therefore YAML) only allow value types in the file format (this is a JavaScript limitation).
+Whilst this is allowed in Unreal, JSON (and therefore YAML) only allow value types for keys (this is a JavaScript limitation).